Characterizing classification datasets: a study of meta-features for meta-learning: Discussion

 Some rescaled meta-features are used along with (or instead of) their original version.
-The proportion of numeric and categorical attributes \citep{Brazdil1994,Kalousis2001a}, the proportion of attributes with outliers and normal distribution \citep{Brazdil2003, Salama2013} and the normalized entropy \citep{Castiello2005}, are some examples found in the literature.
-However, only few measures have their rescaled version named.
+The proportion of numeric and categorical attributes~\citep{Brazdil1994,Kalousis2001a}, the proportion of attributes with outliers and normal distribution~\citep{Brazdil2003,Salama2013} and the normalized entropy~\citep{Castiello2005}, are some examples found in the literature.
+However, only a few measures have their rescaled version named.
 The theoretical maximum and minimum values from the measures with a non-infinity range can be modified with the min-max scaling.
 The transformation of meta-features for some dataset characteristic (e.g. the number of instances) using absolute or relative values can be a better alternative.

 In summary, the lack of information about the procedures adopted concerning the meta-data transformation is also a barrier to reproducible MtL studies.
 The different alternatives to transform the meta-features can suit some meta-features better than others.
-Although this investigation does not contribute directly to the issue of the reproducibility, it is a very important MtL research issue not yet satisfactorily in the MtL literature.
+Although this topic does not contribute directly to the reproducibility issue, it is a very important research question that has not been satisfactorily addressed in the MtL literature.